 BUT the water was, in reality, just as cold as it had been the whole day.
 What happens is that the surface skin blood circulation starts to shut down.
 All the surface blood capillaries contract, as the body tries to reduce further heat loss through the skin.
 With only a limited circulation, the skin surface cools rapidly, and becomes slightly colder than the surrounding water.

 If your skin surface is cooler than the water, then you get the sensation that the water is WARM.
 This is when it can get dangerous.

 In a jolt of reality, I knew what was happening, and got out of the water.
 Fortunately we were at an Energy Station on the race course, and I was able to get my wetsuit top down and dry off with towels and warm up with a thick jacket kindly donated by an onlooker

 Prevention: This might seem obvious; just get a thicker wetsuit.
 BUT in swimrun this is not a practical option, because you have to be able to run in the suit too.
 But there are some tricks you can use.

-I hope this guide to possible SwimRun injuries is useful.
+We hope this guide to possible SwimRun injuries is useful.
 It's been written from personal experience!
-Please let me know if you have experienced any other injuries during SwimRun that I have not included here.
+Please contact us if you have experienced any other injuries during SwimRun that we have not included here.